davidmoten/java-builder-pattern-tricks/README.md

  * Mandatory parameters with builder chaining C
  * Get compile time indications as the class evolves with field changes
  * Type safety with builder chaining (not just method chaining!)
+ * Force formatting in IDEs of method chaining (avoid long lines of code!)

 Let's start with a basic builder pattern and then we'll improve it.
 We'll consider how to build a `Book` object: